timofeysie/loranthifolia/README.md

 [ng] "export 'ItemSliding' was not found in '@ionic/angular'
 ```

 That feature was not working anyhow.
-Remember we were trying to programattically listen for the item sliding event, but failing.
+Remember we were trying to programmatically listen for the item sliding event, but failing.
 We will need to solve that problem at some point.
 We also plan to use our component library for the items in the list, so that functionality will actually be moved there.
 For now, all we want is our MVP iOS release.
 So just comment out that import as a reminder for later and move on.

 When we are offline, we get this message:
 ```